It is

 As

-mentioned above, decide where to position the shed in an optimal
+mentioned above, decide where to position the shed in an

-access to all sides.
-Using pegs and string to mark out the base
+fences for easy access to all sides.
+Using pegs and

-the same area as the building’s floor.
-Finally, measure the
+building’s floor.
+Finally, measure the diagonals to

 Step 2:

-Strip the topsoil
+Strip the

 Step 3: